cycloid-community-catalog/onboarding-stacks-europe/stack-scaffold-demo/README.md

 ### Pipeline Jobs

-- `create-git-repo`: Creates a new GitHub repository with initial configuration
+- `create-git-repo`: Creates a new GitHub or GitLab repository with initial configuration
 - `scaffold-project`: Scaffolds the project using the selected template
-- `destroy-git-repo`: Destroys the created GitHub repository
+- `destroy-git-repo`: Destroys the created repository

 ## Components

 ### Repository Management
-- GitHub repository creation
+- GitHub/GitLab repository creation
 - Branch protection configuration
 - Deploy key management
 - SSH key generation and configuration